 Physical Therapy Guide to Shoulder Labral Tear

-An unstable shoulder joint can be the cause or the result of a labral tear.
-"Labral" refers to the ring of cartilage (glenoid labrum) that surrounds the base of the shoulder joint.
-Injuries to the labrum are common, can cause a great deal of pain, and may make it hard to move your arm.
-A labral tear can occur from a fall or from repetitive work activities or sports that require you to use your arms raised above your head.
-Some labral tears can be managed with physical therapy; in severe cases, surgery may be required to repair the torn labrum.
+A tear in the shoulder labrum, or "labral tear," is a common injury to the shoulder.
+The labrum is the ring of cartilage that surrounds the base of the shoulder joint.
+A labral tear can cause significant pain.
+It also may make it hard to move your arm.
+A labral tear can occur from a fall or repetitive work activities or sports requiring you to use your arms above your head.
+Some labral tears can be managed with physical therapy.
+In severe cases, surgery may be required to repair a torn labrum.

 What Is a Shoulder Labral Tear?

 The ring of cartilage called the glenoid labrum provides extra support for the shoulder joint, helping to keep it in place.
 A shoulder labral tear occurs when part of this ring is disrupted, frayed, or torn.
-Tears may lead to shoulder pain, an unstable shoulder joint, and, in severe cases, dislocation of the shoulder.
+Tears may lead to shoulder pain, an unstable shoulder joint, and, in severe cases, shoulder dislocation.
 Likewise, a shoulder dislocation can result in labral tears.

-When you think of the shoulder joint, picture a golf ball (the head of the upper-arm bone, or humerus) resting on a golf tee (the glenoid fossa, a shallow cavity or socket located on the shoulder blade, or scapula).
+When you think of the shoulder joint, picture a golf ball resting on a tee.
+The top of the humerus (upper arm bone) is like the ball, and the glenoid (shallow socket on the shoulder blade) is like the tee.
 The labrum provides a rim for the socket (golf tee) so that the humerus (golf ball) does not easily fall off.
-If the labrum is torn, it is harder for the humerus to stay in the socket.
-The end result is that the shoulder joint becomes unstable and prone to injury.
+If the labrum is torn, it is harder for the humerus to move correctly in the joint.
+The end result could be pain, weakness, or further injury to the shoulder joint.

 Because the biceps tendon attaches to the shoulder blade through the labrum, labral tears can occur when you put extra strain on the biceps muscle, such as when you throw a ball.
-Tears also can result from pinching or compressing the shoulder joint, when the arm is raised overhead.
+Tears also can result from pinching or compressing the shoulder joint when raising the arm overhead.

-- Nontraumatic labral tears most often occur because of muscle weakness or shoulder joint instability.
-When the muscles that stabilize the shoulder joint are weak, more stress is put on the labrum, leading to a tear.
-People with nontraumatic tears tend to have more "looseness" or greater mobility throughout all their joints, which might be a factor in the development of a tear.
+- Nontraumatic tears.
+This type most often occurs due to muscle weakness or repetitiveness.
+When the muscles that stabilize the shoulder joint are weak, more stress is put on the labrum, leading to tears.
+Some people with nontraumatic tears tend to have more "looseness" or hypermobility throughout all their joints.
+This looseness might be a factor in the development of a tear.

 How Does It Feel?

-A shoulder labral tear may cause you to feel:
+A shoulder labral tear may cause you to feel the following:

-- Pain over the top of your shoulder
+- Pain over the top of your shoulder, and possibly pain in the back of the shoulder or down into the biceps area.

-- "Popping," "clunking," or "catching" with shoulder movement, because the torn labrum has "loose ends" that are flipped or rolled within the shoulder joint during arm movement, and may even become trapped between the upper arm and shoulder blade
+- "Popping," "clunking," or "catching" with shoulder movement.
+A torn labrum has "loose ends" that get flipped or rolled within the shoulder joint during arm movement.
+These loose ends can also become trapped.

-- A sensation that your shoulder joint will pop out of place
+- The feeling that your shoulder joint will pop out of place.

 How Is It Diagnosed?

 Not all shoulder labral tears cause symptoms.
 In fact, when tears are small, many people function without any symptoms.
-However, healing may be difficult due to the lack of blood supply available to a torn labrum.
-The shoulder with a labral tear may pop or click without being painful, but if the tear progresses, it is likely to lead to pain and weakness.
+However, healing can be difficult due to the lack of blood supply available to a torn labrum.
+A shoulder with a labral tear may pop or click without pain.
+But if the tear progresses, it will likely lead to pain and weakness.

-If your physical therapist suspects that you have a labral tear, your physical therapist will review your health history and perform an examination that is designed to test the condition of the glenoid labrum.
-The tests will place your shoulder in positions that may recreate some of your symptoms, such as "popping," "clicking," or mild pain, to help your physical therapist determine whether your shoulder joint is unstable.
-Magnetic resonance imaging (MRI) also may be used to complete the diagnosis.
-Some labral tears may be difficult to diagnose with certainty without arthroscopic surgery.
-Your physical therapist may consult with an orthopedic surgeon if necessary.
+If your physical therapist suspects a labral tear, they will review your health history, ask about your daily, work, and sport activities, and test the condition of your labrum.
+They may gently place your shoulder in positions that recreate some of your symptoms, such as "popping," "clicking," or mild pain.
+These tests will help your physical therapist determine whether your shoulder joint is unstable.
+They may request an MRI to confirm the diagnosis.
+Some labral tears can be hard to diagnose with certainty without arthroscopic surgery.
+Your physical therapist may also consult with an orthopedic surgeon if necessary.

 How Can a Physical Therapist Help?

-When shoulder labral tears cause minor symptoms but don't cause shoulder instability, they usually are treated with physical therapy.
-Your physical therapist will educate you about positions and activities to avoid, and tailor a treatment plan for your recovery.
+Physical therapy is the usual treatment for shoulder labral tears with minor symptoms.
+Your physical therapist will educate you about positions and activities to avoid.
+They will tailor a treatment plan for your recovery based on your needs.
 Your treatment may include:

 Manual therapy.
-Your physical therapist may provide gentle manual (hands-on) therapy to decrease your pain and begin to restore movement in the shoulder area.
+Your physical therapist may provide gentle manual (hands-on) therapy to decrease your pain and begin to restore your shoulder movement.

 Strengthening exercises.
-Improving the strength of the muscles of the shoulder will help you decrease the stresses placed on the torn labrum and allow for better healing.
-Your physical therapist may design rotation exercises that target the muscles of the shoulder joint, and shoulder-blade (scapular) exercises to provide stability to the shoulder joint itself.
+Improving the strength of the shoulder muscles will help you decrease stress on the torn labrum and allow for better healing.
+Your physical therapist may guide you through shoulder rotation exercises that target the shoulder-joint muscles, as well as shoulder-blade (scapular) exercises to provide stability to the shoulder joint itself.

 Stretching exercises.
-An imbalance in the muscles or a decrease in flexibility can result in poor posture or excessive stress within the shoulder joint.
-Your physical therapist may prescribe stretching exercises—such as gentle stretches of the chest (pectoralis) muscles—to improve the function of the muscles surrounding the shoulder.
-Your physical therapist also may introduce middle-back (thoracic) stretches to allow your body to rotate or twist to the side, so the shoulder joint doesn’t have to stretch further to perform tasks, such as swinging a racquet or golf club.
+A muscle imbalance or decreased flexibility can result in poor posture or too much stress on the shoulder joint.
+Your physical therapist may prescribe stretching exercises to improve the function of the muscles surrounding the shoulder.
+These may include gentle stretches of the chest muscles.
+They also may introduce middle-back (thoracic) stretches.
+These allow your body to rotate or twist to the side, so the shoulder joint doesn't have to stretch further to perform tasks like swinging a racquet or golf club.

 Postural exercises.
-Your physical therapist will assess your posture, and teach you specific exercises to ensure your shoulders are positioned properly for daily tasks.
-A forward-head and rounded-shoulder posture puts the shoulders at risk for injury.
+Your physical therapist will assess your posture and teach you specific exercises to ensure that your shoulders are properly positioned for daily tasks.
+A forward-head and rounded shoulder posture puts the shoulders at risk for injury.

 If Surgery Is Needed

-In more severe cases, when conservative treatments are unable to completely relieve the symptoms of a labral tear, surgery may be required to reattach the torn labrum.
-Following surgery, your physical therapist will design a treatment program based on your specific needs and goals, and work with you to help you safely return to your daily activities.
+In more severe cases, when conservative treatments are unable to fully relieve symptoms, you may need surgery to reattach the torn labrum.
+After surgery, your physical therapist will design a treatment program based on your needs and goals.
+They will work with you to help you safely return to your daily activities.

-A surgically repaired labrum takes 9 to 12 months to completely heal.
-Immediately following surgery, your physical therapist will teach you ways to avoid putting excessive stress or strain on the repaired labrum.
+A surgically repaired labrum may take nine to 12 months to completely heal.
+Immediately after surgery, your physical therapist will teach you ways to avoid putting excessive stress or strain on the repaired labrum.

-As the labrum heals, your physical therapist will introduce resistance and strengthening exercises, such as those listed above, to your treatment plan, to address your specific needs, and help you slowly and safely return to performing daily tasks that require force or lifting.
-Your physical therapist is trained to gradually introduce movements in a safe manner to allow you to return to your usual activities without reinjuring the repaired tissues.
+As the labrum heals, your physical therapist will introduce resistance and strengthening exercises, such as those listed above, to your treatment plan.
+They will work with you to address your specific needs and help you slowly and safely return to your daily activities and any tasks that require force or lifting.
+Your physical therapist will gradually introduce movements to your program to help you safely return to your usual activities and avoid reinjury.

 Can This Injury or Condition Be Prevented?

-Forceful activities performed with the arms raised overhead may increase the likelihood of developing a labral tear.
+Forceful activities done using the arms raised overhead may increase the likelihood of developing a labral tear.
 To avoid putting excessive stress on the labrum, you need to develop strength in the muscles that surround the shoulder and scapula.
 Your physical therapist can:

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat patients who have a shoulder labral tear, but you may want to consider:
+All physical therapists are prepared through education and experience to treat patients with shoulder labral tears.
+You may want to consider:

 - A physical therapist who is experienced in treating people with musculoskeletal problems.
 Some physical therapists have a practice with an orthopedic focus.

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedics physical therapy has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedic physical therapy has advanced knowledge, experience, and skills that may apply to your condition.

 General tips when you're looking for a physical therapist (or any other health care provider):